 $ git checkout -b barry/snes-removecpp origin/main``

-Use all lowercase and no additional underscores.
+Use all lowercase and no additional underscores in the branch name.

 Write code and tests.